Talk with a Military Divorce Attorney Near You in Austin, Texas

 As an active duty military member or spouse who is planning to file for divorce in Texas, you need a lawyer with a thorough understanding of the federal and state laws related to military divorces.

-At the Law Office of Eric M. Willie, PC, our top-rated military local divorce attorneys know how to handle the unique issues in military divorces in the state of Texas, such as jurisdiction, division of marital assets and retirement benefits, child custody, and support.
+Contact the Law Office of Eric M. Willie, PC, at 512-478-0834 and our top-rated military local divorce attorneys will help handle the unique issues in military divorces in the state of Texas, such as jurisdiction, division of marital assets and retirement benefits, child custody, and support.

 Our experienced Austin, Texas military divorce lawyers will help you obtain the most favorable resolution for your divorce matters.
 Hire the BEST custody lawyer near you.
-To request a consultation, call 512-478-0834 or complete our online contact form (also available at the top of the page).
+To request a consultation, contact our Texas military custody attorney by calling 512-478-0834 or complete our online contact form.

 Reviews of Our Top-Rated Austin, Texas Military Divorce Attorneys